-a pre-closure safety analysis that is in accordance with REGDOC-2.4.4, Safety Analysis for Class IB Nuclear Facilities [18], including a deterministic safety analysis focusing on activities under this licence

-- a hazard analysis focusing on activities under this licence, including: - the analysis of external hazards at the site evaluation stage to confirm that the facility will withstand events as described in Appendix C of REGDOC-2.4.4 [18] - considerations for both design-basis events and beyond-design-basis events for the operational phase, with a focus on the concept of potential cliff-edge effects when analyzing external hazards, where a small change of conditions may lead to a catastrophic increase in the severity of consequences - a post-closure safety assessment that is in accordance with REGDOC-2.11.1, Waste Management, Volume III [6]
+- a pre-closure safety analysis that is in accordance with REGDOC-2.4.4, Safety Analysis for Class IB Nuclear Facilities [12], including a deterministic safety analysis focusing on activities under this licence - a hazard analysis focusing on activities under this licence, including: - the analysis of external hazards at the site evaluation stage to confirm that the facility will withstand events as described in Appendix C of REGDOC-2.4.4 [12] - considerations for both design-basis events and beyond-design-basis events for the operational phase in accordance with section 4.1 of REGDOC-2.4.4 [12] - a post-closure safety assessment that is in accordance with REGDOC-2.11.1, Waste Management, Volume III [6]

 Assessment of site suitability forms part of the overall site evaluation.
 The general criteria for assessing site suitability includes a detailed and methodical site evaluation.
-The associated expectations for site evaluation for a DGR facility are provided in CSA N292.7 [2], clause 6.
+The associated expectations regarding site evaluation for a DGR facility are provided in CSA N292.7 [2], clause 6.

-The applicant should have a credible program for managing safety issues, which includes a research and development program.
+The applicant should have a credible program for managing safety issues, which includes any planned or ongoing research and development activities.